 On January 1, 2012, the Company adopted the new provisions of Accounting Standards Update ("ASU") No. 2011-05, Comprehensive Income (Topic 220).
 The amendments in this Update require an entity to report all non-owner changes in stockholders' equity either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 The ASU prohibits the presentation of the components of comprehensive income in the statement of stockholder's equity.
 The amendments are effective for annual and interim periods beginning after December 15, 2011 and should be applied retrospectively.
-In December 2011, the Financial Accounting Standards Board issued ASU No. 2011-12, Comprehensive Income (Topic 220): Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05).
-The amendments in this Update defer the effective date pertaining only to reclassification adjustments out of accumulated other comprehensive Income (Topic 220): Presentation of Comprehensive income in Accounting Standards Update 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive income in Accounting Standards Update 2011-05, Comprehensive Income (Topic 220): Presentation of accumulated other comprehensive Income (Topic 220): Presentation of Comprehensive income in Accounting Standards Update 2011-05, Comprehensive Income (Topic 220): Presentation of accumulated other comprehensive Income (Topic 220): Presentation of accumulated other comprehensive Income (Topic 220): Presentation of Comprehensive Income in Accounting Standards Update 2011-05, Comprehensive Income (Topic 220): Presentation of accumulated other comprehensive Income (Topic 220): Presentation of Comprehensive Income, until the Financial Accounting Standards Board is able to reconsider those presentation requirements.
-Other than requiring an additional statement and disclosures, the impact on the Company's financial stateme
+In December 2011, the Financial Accounting Standards Board issued ASU No. 2011-12, Comprehensive Income (Topic 220): Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05.
+The amendments in this Update defer the effective date pertaining only to reclassification adjustments out of accumulated other comprehensive Income (Topic 220): Presentation of Comprehensive income in Accounting Standards Update 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive income in Accounting Standards Update 2011-05, Comprehensive Income (Topic 220): Presentation of accumulated other comprehensive Income (Topic 220): Presentation of accumulated other comprehensive Income (Topic 220): Presentation of Comprehensive income in Accounting Standards Update 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive Income, until the Financial Accounting Standards Board is able to reconsider those presentation requirements.
+Other than requiring an additional statement and disclosures, the impact on the Company's financial statements was not significant.

 On January 1, 2012, the Company adopted the new provisions of ASU No. 2011-04, "Fair Value Measurement (Topic 820) - Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRS."
 The amendments provide a consistent definition of fair value and ensure that the fair value measurement and disclosure requirements are similar between U.S. GAAP and International Financial Reporting Standards.
 The amendments also change certain fair value measurement principles and enhance the disclosure requirements, particularly for Level 3 fair value measurements.
 The amendments are effective during interim and annual periods beginning after December 15, 2011 and should be applied prospectively.
-Other than requiring additional disclosures, the adoption of this amendment did not have a material impact on our consolidated financial statements.
+Other than requiring additional disclosures, the adoption of this amendment did not have a material impact on the Company's financial statements.